hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The holders of these balls not only state
 >
-> Some direful tale, but oft' exaggerate;
+> Some direful tale, but oft exaggerate;
 >
 > They have different methods, yet they all agree
 >
 > In calling on the world for charity.
 >
-> "Fire and famine" oft' their placards head,
+> "Fire and famine" oft their placards head,
 >
 > Or else the name of same good soul just dead;
 >